MISSOURI CRIMINAL DEFENSE ATTORNEY

 But it would certainly weaken the government's case if your confession or other incriminating statement were not admissible.

 Anytime you are arrested or accused of committing a crime, you face very serious consequences that may affect you for the rest of your life.

 These consequences include possibly losing your freedom, employment, money and family.

-St. Louis criminal defense attorney James Feely, Jr. has represented clients in more than 30 Missouri counties.
+St. Louis criminal defense attorney James Feely, Jr. has represented clients in several Missouri counties.
 Including Franklin County, St. Charles County, Jefferson County, and many others.

 Mr. Feely has also received not guilty verdicts from juries on very serious charges, some in which his client was facing life in prison.

 Mr. Feely has experience defending against charges ranging from DWI, traffic law matters and misdemeanor crimes, to felony crimes including stealing offenses, drug charges, and related charges, rape, sex offenses, and homicide.